prince-bugingo/airbnb-clone-project/README.md

 A Booking typically triggers one or more Payments (e.g., an initial payment, or subsequent refund transactions if applicable).
 A Payment is associated with one Booking.
 (Relationship via Payment.booking_id)

+# Feature Breakdown
+Based on the project overview, goals, and entities, here are the main features of the "Secure & Scalable Data Management Platform":

+## User Management

+This feature allows for the creation, authentication, and management of user accounts, enabling both property owners and guests to interact with the platform.
+It provides personalized experiences and secures access to user-specific data.

+## Property Management

+This system enables property owners to list, update, and manage their properties, including details like descriptions, pricing, and availability.
+It is crucial for populating the platform with discoverable listings and giving owners control over their offerings.

+## Booking System

+A central feature that facilitates the reservation process, allowing guests to search for properties, check availability, and make bookings.
+It manages the lifecycle of a reservation from request to confirmation or cancellation.

+## Review System

+This functionality allows users to submit ratings and written reviews for properties they have experienced.
+It helps build trust within the community and provides valuable feedback for both property owners and prospective guests.

+## Payment Processing

+Manages all financial transactions related to bookings, including secure payment collection and recording.
+It ensures that monetary exchanges are handled efficiently and transparently within the platform.

+## Authentication & Authorization

+This foundational security feature controls user access and defines what actions authenticated users are permitted to perform.
+It safeguards sensitive data and ensures that only authorized individuals can access specific features or information.

+## GraphQL API Services

+As the primary interface to the backend, this feature provides a flexible and efficient way for frontend applications to query and manipulate data.
+It allows clients to request exactly what they need, minimizing over-fetching and under-fetching of data.

+## Automated CI/CD Pipelines

+This feature automates the process of testing, building, and deploying the application code.
+It ensures continuous integration of new code and rapid, reliable deployment of updates, enhancing development efficiency and reducing manual errors.